 It is possible to change the life of a student in just five weeks!
 Over the course of my six years with Aim High, I have witnessed many students go from hating school to loving it—and, in most cases, coming back to volunteer and eventually becoming teachers with Aim High.
 Teacher at Aim High

 Studies show that students of color perform better when taught by teachers of color.
 More than three-fourths of the Aim High corps are teachers of color, ensuring our students see themselves represented in the front of the classroom.

-All of our educators receive a competitive salary, 40 hours of professional development, collaborative planning time and a strong community of support from colleagues, site directors and instructional coaches.
+All of our educators receive immersive professional development, collaborative planning time, and a strong community of support from colleagues, site directors and instructional coaches.

 Currently, Aim High employs 550 educators across 18 campuses with plans for continued growth.Teach at Aim High This Summer